Knowledgeable Representation for the Seriously Injured in Connecticut and New York

 - Airplane crashes

 - Nursing home abuse and neglect

 - Premises liability including falls, building collapses, and drownings

 - Death resulting from defective and dangerous products

 - Criminal acts

 - School and athletic activities

 Serious injuries require the counsel of an experienced attorney.
-Let us put our experience to work for you.
-We handle personal injury cases on a contingency basis, meaning that you will pay no fees unless we obtain a financial recovery for you.
-Contact us today for a free consultation to discuss your circumstances or reach out online.
+Put attorney Patrick J. Filan‘s experience to work for you.
+He handles personal injury cases on a contingency basis, meaning that you will pay no fees unless he obtains a financial recovery for you.
+Call 203-349-8074 for a free consultation to discuss your circumstances or reach out online.